ninoNinkovic/LiveStamps/README.md

 **Adding Time Offsets:**

 Time offsets allow creation of stamps with different timezones or delays/advances.
 You may enter a single offset as a raw string.
-When entering offsets as a string, the colon ":" or '=" sign must be used as the delimeter between unit and value.
-Fractional values are automatically handled and negative offsets are allowed.
+When entering offsets as a string, the colon ":" or '=" sign must be used as the delimiter between unit and value. *Fractional values are automatically handled and negative offsets are allowed.*

-Here are the allowed offset units:
+Allowed offset units:

   * "microseconds"
   * "milliseconds"